lubeda/EspHoMaTriXv2/README.md

 ### Features

-Based a on a 8x32 RGB matrix it displays a clock, the date and up to 24 other 'screens' provided by Home Assistant.
-Each screen (value/text) can be associated with a 8x8 bit RGB icon or gif animation (see [installation](#installation)).
+Based on a 8x32 RGB matrix, it displays a clock, the date and up to 24 other 'screens' provided by Home Assistant.
+Each screen (value/text) can be associated with a 8x8 bit RGB icon or GIF animation (see [installation](#installation)).
 The values/text can be updated or deleted from the display queue.
 Each screen has a lifetime, if not refreshed in its lifetime, it will disappear.
-Even 8x32 gif animations are possible.
+Even 8x32 GIF animations are possible.
 You can control nearly everything of the component.

 ### State

-After the [old](https://github.com/lubeda/EsphoMaTrix) component became favorite, there where some feature requests, which showed that my old code was a mess.
-I reworked the whole code and restructered it, so it is now hopefully more extensible.
+After the [old](https://github.com/lubeda/EsphoMaTrix) component became favorite, there were some feature requests, which showed that my old code was a mess.
+I reworked the whole code and restructured it, so it is now hopefully more extensible.

 ## How to use